finalyards/ZOO-esp32/tof/vl_uld/README.md

 Firmware exited successfully
 ```

-If you have an ESP32-C3 board, this will fail.
-Use `make -f Makefile.dev m3-with-espflash`, instead.
+If you have an ESP32-C3 board, you will need to use `espflash`.
+Try `VARIANT=8 make -f Makefile.dev m3-with-espflash`, instead.

 ## References